aharlap/site_camp_grav/user/pages/03.workshop_types/jewelry/workshop_type.md

     tag:
         - '3D printing'
         - '3D modeling'
-        - 'all ages'
-        - 'playful'
         - 'creative'
+    ages:
+      - all
+    software:
+        - TinkerCAD
 ---
 Collaborative, group workshop in which participants will create accessories for lego pieces.